CloudPirates-io/Developer-Portal/docs/api/error-handling.md

 ```

 ## 504 Gateway Timeout
-Our backend service was unable to handle your request.
+Our backend service was unable to handle your request due to a timeout.

 ::: warning
-Our internal backend system utilizes asynchronous handlers to process requests.
-This means that even if you encounter an error, your request can still be executed asynchronously at a later point in time.
+Our internal backend system uses asynchronous handlers to process requests.
+Therefore, even if you encounter an error, your request can still be executed asynchronously at a later time.
 :::

 **Example**